Agoric/agoric-sdk/packages/governance/README.md

 ## ContractGovernor

+We want some contracts to be able to make the manner of their governance legible.
+Contracts can specify aspects that are governed by a public process,
+specifically:

+* changes to declared parameters
+* invocation of declared methods

-We want some contracts to be able to make it visible that their internal parameters are controlled by a public process, and allow observers to see who has control, and how those changes can happen.
-To do so, the contract will use a ParamManager to hold its mutable state.
-ParamManager has facets for accessing the param values and for setting them.
-The governed contract would use the access facet internally, and make that visible to anyone who should be able to see the values, while ensuring that the private facet, which can change the values, is only accessible to a visible ContractGovernor.
+The governance package makes it possible for contracts to provide *legiblity*, meaning that observers (clients and voters) are able to see who has control, and what actions can be taken.
+To make control of parameters legible, the contract will hold its mutable state in a ParamManager.
+ParamManager has facets for accessing the param values, and for setting them.
+The APIs that allows setting the values and that can make particular changes to the behavior of the contract will only be accessible to an external ContractGovernor.

+The governed contract will only retain the accessor facet internally, and will also allow external observers to see those values.
+The private facet, which can change the values, is only accessible to the visible ContractGovernor.
 The ContractGovernor makes the Electorate visible, while tightly controlling the process of creating new questions and presenting them to the electorate.

-The governor starts up the Contract and can see what parameters are subject to governance.
-It provides a private facet that carries the ability to request votes on changing particular parameters.
-Some day we may figure out how to make the process and schedule of selecting parameter changes to vote on also subject to governance, but that's too many meta-levels at this point.
+The governor starts up the Contract and can see what parameters and APIs are subject to governance.
+It provides private facets that carry the ability to request votes on changing parameters and invoking the controlled APIs.
+At some point, we may add governance control over the process and schedule of calling those votes, but that hasn't been planned in detail yet.

-The party that has the question-creating facet of the ContractGovernor can create a question that asks about changing a particular parameter on the contract instance.
+The party that has the question-creating facet of the ContractGovernor can create questions on parameters or APIs for that contract instance.
 The electorate object creates new questions, and makes a new instance of a VoteCounter so everyone can see how questions will be counted.
 Electorates have a public method to get from the questionHandle to a question.
 Ballots include the questionSpec, the VoteCounter instance and closingRule.
-For contract governance, the question specifies the governed contract instance, the parameter to be changed, and the proposed new value.
+For contract governance, the question specifies the governed contract instance, the parameter to be changed and proposed new value, or the method to be invoked and the arguments to be provided.

 This is sufficient for voters and others to verify that the contract is managed by the governor, the electorate is the one the governor uses, and a particular